Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/1_set_up_the_scene.md

 </p>

 #### Using Prefabs
-Unity’s [Prefab](https://docs.unity3d.com/2020.2/Documentation/Manual/Prefabs.html) system allows you to create, configure, and store a **GameObject** complete with all its components, property values, and child **GameObjects** as a reusable **Asset**.
+Unity’s [Prefab](https://docs.unity3d.com/2020.2/Documentation/Manual/Prefabs.html) system allows you to create, configure, and store a GameObject complete with all its components, property values, and child GameObjects as a reusable Unity Asset.
 It is a convenient way to store complex objects.

-A prefab is just a file, and you can easily create an instance of the object in the scene from a prefab by dragging it into the _**Hierarchy panel**_.
+A Prefab is just a file, and you can easily create an instance of the object in the scene from a Prefab by dragging it into the _**Hierarchy**_ tab.

-For your convenience, we have provided prefabs for most of the components of the scene (the cube, goal, table, and floor).
+For your convenience, we have provided Prefabs for most of the components of the scene (the cube, goal, table, and floor).

-6. In the _**Project**_ tab, go to `Assets > TutorialAssets > Prefabs > Part1` and drag and drop the `Cube` prefab inside the _**Hierarchy panel**_.
+1. In the _**Project**_ tab, go to `Assets > TutorialAssets > Prefabs > Part1` and drag and drop the `Cube` Prefab into the _**Hierarchy**_ tab.

-7. Repeat the action with the `Goal`, `Table` and the `Floor`.
+2. Repeat the above action with the `Goal`, `Table` and `Floor` Prefabs.

 <p align="center">
 <img src="Gifs/1_import_prefabs.gif"/>
 </p>

->Note: If you encounter an issue with the imported prefab materials, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.
+>Note: If you encounter issues with the materials of the imported Prefabs, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.

 #### Importing the Robot
 Finally we will add the robot and the URDF files in order to import the UR3 Robot.

-8. In the _**Project**_ tab, go to `Assets > TutorialAssets > URDFs > ur3_with_gripper` and right click on the `ur3_with_gripper.urdf` file and select `Import Robot From Selected URDF file`.
-A window will pop up, keep the default **Y Axis** type in the Import menu and the **Mesh Decomposer** to `VHACD`.
+1. In the _**Project**_ tab, go to `Assets > TutorialAssets > URDFs > ur3_with_gripper` and right click on the `ur3_with_gripper.urdf` file and select `Import Robot From Selected URDF file`.
+A window will pop up, keep the default **Y Axis** type and `VHACD` **Mesh Decomposer** in the Import menu.
 Then, click Import URDF.
-These set of actions are showed in the following video.
+These actions are shown in the video below.

->Note Unity uses a left-handed coordinate system in which the y-axis points up.
-However, many robotics packages use a right-handed coordinate system in which the z-axis or x-axis points up.
+>Note: Unity uses a left-handed coordinate system in which the y-axis points up.
+However, many robotics packages use a right-handed coordinate system in which the z-axis or x-axis point up.
 For this reason, it is important to pay attention to the coordinate system when importing URDF files or interfacing with other robotics software.

->Note: VHACD algorithm produces higher quality convex hull for collision detection than the default algorithm.
+>Note: The `VHACD` algorithm produces higher quality convex hull for collision detection than the default algorithm.

 <p align="center">
 <img src="Gifs/1_URDF_importer.gif" width=800 height=548/>
 </p>

->Note: If you encounter an issue with importing the robot, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.
+>Note: If you encounter issues with importing the robot, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.

 #### Setting up the Robot

-9. Select the `ur3_with_gripper` GameObject and in the _**Inspector**_ view, go to the `Controller` script and set the `Stiffness` to **10000**, the `Damping` to **1000** and the `Force Limit` to **1000**.
+9. In the _**Hierarchy**_ tab, select the `ur3_with_gripper` GameObject and in the _**Inspector**_ view, go to the `Controller` script and set the `Stiffness` to **10000**, the `Damping` to **1000** and the `Force Limit` to **1000**.
 These are physics properties that control how the robot moves.

-10. In the _**Hierarchy**_ tab, select the `ur3_with_gripper` GameObject and click on the arrow on the left, then click on the arrow on the left of `world`, then on `base_link`.
-In the `Articulation Body` component, toggle on `Immovable` for the `base link`.
+10. In the _**Hierarchy**_ tab, click on the arrow to the left of the `ur3_with_gripper` GameObject to expand it, then expand `world`, and select `base_link`.
+In the `Articulation Body` component, toggle on `Immovable`.
 This will fix the robot base to its current position.

 <p align="center">
 <img src="Gifs/1_robot_settings.gif" width=800 height=465/>